techidaily/site-android-unlock/source/_posts/in-2024-tips-and-tricks-for-setting-up-your-meizu-phone-pattern-lock-by-drfone-android.md

 So, if you have set a **pattern lock** as a screen lock for your device, you will need to draw the exact pattern every time you log in.

-## Part 2: Best Tool to Unlock Your Pattern

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/On0Jw2oMZf0?si=Pm-FJoEt8XWmtMbr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: Best Tool to Unlock Your Pattern

 ### Dr.Fone - Screen Unlock